ytakefuji/hiscovid/README.md

 <img src='https://github.com/ytakefuji/hiscovid/raw/main/result.png' height=480 width=640>

-In the graph of South Korea, there are two points where the slope of the scoreline changed abruptly, including early November 2021 and mid-February 2022.
+In the graph of South Korea, there are two points where the slope of the scoreline changed abruptly, including mid-November 2021 and mid-February 2022.

+In the graph of Japan, there is a single abruptly changed point around mid-January 2022.

 $ hiscovid Taiwan 'New Zealand'